-After consulting stakeholders in October 2020, the Net Zero Asset Owner Alliance published its first target-setting protocol in January 2021.
+After consulting stakeholders in 2020, the Net Zero Asset Owner Alliance published its first target-setting protocol in January 2021.
 The protocol defines the way in which Alliance members must set an initial series of climate targets up to 2025 aligned with current scientific knowledge.
-In the coming years, the Alliance plans to continue to improve this protocol to increase its coverage and take into account progress in available scientific knowledge, including the findings of the IPCC.
-Accordingly, targets for 2030 will be set in 2025.
+The protocol is updated annually to extend its coverage and take into account progress in available scientific knowledge, including the findings of the IPCC.
+After setting targets in February 2021, CNP Assurances reviewed its targets to incorporate the latest published recommendations.

-In February 2021, CNP Assurances committed to the following quantifiable targets, which extend the significant efforts already made over the past five years:
+In February 2021, CNP Assurances committed to the following quantitative targets, which extend the significant efforts already made over the past five years:

-- reduce the carbon footprint (Scopes 1 and 2) of its directly-owned equity and corporate bond portfolio by an additional 25% between 2019 and 2024, i.e. a target of 80 kg CO2e per €k invested by the end of 2024 vs. 107 kg CO2e per €k invested at year-end 2019.
-This target of reducing the carbon footprint by 25% over five years is in line with the IPCC's 1.5 C temperature rise trajectories.
-CNP Assurances hit this target in December 2023 and is now committed to a 53% reduction in the carbon footprint of its directly-owned equity, corporate bonds and infrastructure portfolio between 2019 and 2029, i.e. an objective of 50 kg CO2e per €k invested by the end of 2029 vs. 107 kg CO2e per €k invested at year-end 2019; - reduce the carbon footprint (Scopes 1 and 2) of its directly-held real estate portfolio by a further 10% between 2019 and 2024, i.e. a target of 17 kg CO2e/m2 by the end of 2024 vs. 19 kg CO2e/m2 at year-end 2019.
-The target of 17 kg CO2e/m2 by year-end 2024 is in line with the 1.5° C trajectory of the Carbon Risk Real Estate Monitor (CRREM), taking into account the type and geographical location of the properties owned by CNP Assurances; - reduce the carbon intensity (Scopes 1 and 2) of electricity producers in which CNP Assurances is a direct shareholder or creditor by 17% between 2019 and 2024, i.e. a target of 216 kg CO2e/MWh by the end of 2024 vs. 259 kg CO2e/MWh at year-end 2019.
-The target of 216 kg CO2e/MWh by the end of 2024 is consistent with the 1.5°C trajectory of the One-Earth Climate Model (OECM), taking into account the geographical location of directly owned electricity producers; - engage with eight companies (six directly and two via a collaborative initiative) and two asset managers to encourage them to adopt a strategy aligned with a 1.5 °C scenario by 2024, i.e. committing to carbon neutrality by 2050 and setting intermediate targets aligned with current scientific knowledge.
-The scope was expanded in 2022 to include an infrastructure fund asset manager.
+- reduce the carbon footprint (Scopes 1 and 2) of its directly-owned equity and corporate bond portfolio by 25% between 2019 and 2024, i.e. a target of 80 kg CO2e per thousand euros invested by the end of 2024 vs. 107 kg CO2e per thousand euros invested at year-end 2019.
+This target of reducing the carbon footprint by 25% over five years is in line with the IPCC's 1.5°C temperature rise trajectories.
+CNP Assurances hit this target in 2023 and is now committed to a 53% reduction in the carbon footprint of its directly-owned equity, corporate bonds and infrastructure portfolio between 2019 and 2029, i.e. an objective of 50 kg CO2e per thousand euros invested by the end of 2029; - reduce the carbon footprint (Scopes 1 and 2) of its directly-held real estate portfolio by 10% between 2019 and 2024, i.e. a target of 17 kgCO2e/m2 by the end of 2024 vs. 19 kgCO2e/m2 at year-end 2019.
+The target of 17 kg CO2e/m2 by year-end 2024 is in line with the 1.5°C trajectory of the Carbon Risk Real Estate Monitor (CRREM), taking into account the type and geographical location of the properties owned by CNP Assurances.
+CNP Assurances increased this target in 2024 and committed to reducing the carbon footprint (scopes 1 and 2) of its real estate portfolio held directly, via club deals and by the Lamartine fund by 32%, i.e. a target of 13 kg CO2e/m2 by the end of 2029 compared with 19 kg CO2e/m2 by the end of 2019;